robomq/robomq.io/docs/connectors.md

 	- access information of the database,
 	- query statement or template.
 - Broker section:
 	-  AMQP connection parameters and credentials,
 	-  message source and destination.
 - Format section:
-	-  whether message is delimited text or JSON array,
+	-  whether message is delimited text, JSON or XML,
 	-  if delimited, specify the delimiter.

 **Prerequisite:**

 1. Requires Python 2.7 and above.
+2. Install pypyodbc library.
-2. Install python-pyodbc and the ODBC driver for chosen database.
+3. Install ODBC driver for the chosen database.
-3. Create dead letter queue in your vhost with the script `deadLetterQueue.py` provided by [robomq.io](http://www.robomq.io).
-Get the help session for detailed usage.

-		python deadLetterQueue.py -?

 **Execution:**

-After loading the configuration, two major methods you'll invoke are `DBToMQ()` and `MQToDB()`.
+After that, three major methods you'll invoke are `selectNSend()`, `receiveNInsert()` and `subscribeNInsert()`.

-1. `DBToMQ()` executes a read query in database and publish each row of the result as a message to the destination exchange.
+1. `selectNSend()` executes a read query in database and publish each row of the result as a message to the destination exchange.
-2. `MQToDB()` gets a message from the source queue, from which extracts the values and write  (insert or update) one record or multiple records into the database.
+2. `receiveNInsert()` gets a message from the source queue, from which extracts the values and write one record or multiple records into the database.
+3. `subscribeNInsert()` follows the same work flow as `receiveNInsert()`, except for it listens on a queue and keeps consuming messages as they come in.

-Putting it together, a simple example program would be,
+Putting it together, the whole example script for `subscribeNInsert()` would be,

+	import os
-	import DBConnector
+	from thingsConnect.sql import DBConnector

-	print "1. load config: %s" % str(DBConnector.loadConfig("DBConnector.config"))
+	print "1. load config from DBConnector.config"
+	dbc = DBConnector(os.path.dirname(os.path.realpath(__file__)) + "/DBConnector.config")
-	print "2. read & publish: %s" % str(DBConnector.DBToMQ())
+	print "2. subscribe & insert, started listening" dbc.subscribeNInsert()
-	print "3. get & write: %s" % str(DBConnector.MQToDB())